oeed/CraftOS-Standards/File Formats/Images/UCG Image Format version 3.md

 6. **See Also**

 ## 1. Abstract
-This COS (CraftOS Standard) defines and explains a file format for storing images and graphics, specificated for the usage with ComputerCraft and CraftOS 2.
+This document defines and explains a file format for storing images and graphics, specificated for the usage with ComputerCraft and CraftOS 2.

 ## 2. Quick Overview